berto-dev/linux-arch-installation-flow/README.md

       - Make a folder for "Package" and enter into it<br>
         `$ mkdir -p ./Packages && cd ./Packages`<br>

+        abaut `Packages` and packs: <i>make attention of folder into the package of AUR, if you want to install all into ~/home/package directory like windows system you need to find every packs locations into installer script!</i>.
+Anyway, you can try to modding folder of flatpack/flathub install <sup>[[info](https://www.reddit.com/r/flatpak/comments/a1l8wk/methods_to_save_space_on_your_root_partition/)] - (flatpak-installation)[https://man7.org/linux/man-pages/man5/flatpak-installation.5.html] - [user-vs-system-install](https://docs.flathub.org/docs/for-users/user-vs-system-install)</sup>:
+          -  open nautilus and press ctrl+L<br>
+          - copy `/etc/flatpak/installations.d` on address bar<br>
+          - open that folder in terminal ad with set CLI: `sudo gedit extra.conf`
+          - copy this for set a new installation folder:
+            ```txt
+            [Installation "packs"]
+            Path=/home/YOURUSR/Packages
+            DisplayName=Extra Installation
+            StorageType=harddisk
+            ```
+            you can use it in this way<br>
+            ```
+            1. Add a remote with: `flatpak --installation=packs remote-add flathub https://flathub.org/repo/flathub.flatpakrepo`
+            2. Install to it with: `flatpak --installation=packs install flathub org.inkscape.Inkscape` (inkscape is an exemple)
+            3. Run from it with: flatpak run org.inkscape.Inkscape
+            ```

       - install Git for cloning pro packages<br>
         `$ sudo pacman -S git`<br>